OpenJobDescription/openjd-cli/README.md

 Open Job Description (OpenJD) is a flexible open specification for defining render jobs which are portable between studios and render solutions.
-This package provides a command-line interface that can be used
-to: Verifiy that OpenJD templates are syntactically correct; Run OpenJD jobs locally; and more.
+This package provides a command-line interface that can be used to validate OpenJD templates, run OpenJD jobs locally, and more.

 For more information about Open Job Description and our goals with it, please see the Open Job Description [Wiki on GitHub](https://github.com/OpenJobDescription/openjd-specifications/wiki).